vnmakarov/ihtab/README.md

 ## Design

-Standard Swiss tables store key-value pairs directly in the probe array.
-At high load that means frequent cache misses and branch mispredictions on failed lookups.
+These days hash tables based on [swiss table](https://abseil.io/about/design/swisstables) design have become very popular.
+Standard swiss table is a **direct** open-address hash table that stores key-value pairs with probing data in one array.
+To decrease memory waste on unused slots for key-value pairs, swiss table uses a very high load factor (maximum used key-value pairs / allocated key-value pairs).
+This causes frequent cache misses and branch mispredictions on failed lookups.
+Swiss table keeps probing data in groups and uses SIMD to speed up the search.
+Within each group the probing is linear.

-Both tables here take a different path: a compact array of 8-bit tags (7-bit hash fingerprint + 1 empty/deleted bit) is probed with SIMD; the actual elements live in a **separate dense array** and are referenced by small integer indices.
-At 50 % load the expected probe count is ~2 groups vs ~8 for a 7/8-loaded Swiss table.
+Both tables here take a path different from the swiss table: a compact array of 8-bit tags (7-bit hash fingerprint + 1 empty/deleted bit) is probed with SIMD; the actual elements live in a **separate dense array** and are referenced by small integer indices.
+For linear probing at 50 % load the expected average probe count is ~1 probe vs ~4 for a 7/8-loaded Swiss table for successful search and ~2 vs 32 for unsuccessful search.
 Iteration walks the dense element array with a deleted-bit check — no empty-slot gaps.

 ### ihtab